niallmci/party_at_pots/README.md

 - **Modern Layout**: Clean grid systems and card-based design
 - **Smooth Animations**: Scroll-triggered animations and hover effects
 - **Mobile-First**: Responsive design that works on all devices
+- **Organized Structure**: Clean file organization with separate folders for assets, images, and documentation

 ## 🛠️ Technical Details